shmulib/CGLSP/README.md

 # CGLSP (Continuous Galvanizing Line Sequencing Problem)

+The reason this wastage occurs is due to the specific parameters of the coating pipeline required for each coil and the requirement that the coils be coated continuously.
+This creates an avoidable period of transition at the beginning of coating each coil, in which the parameters of the pipeline are gradually modified to the ideal values for the currently being coated coil, from those used/ideal for the previous coil.
+During this period of transition the coils may not be treated ideally and this may produce inferior or unsaleable steel that has to be sold at much lower rates, if it can be sold at all.

+The different sequences are associated with varying levels of wastage because the wastage incurred for different consecutive pairs of coils varies.
+The order within the consecutive pairs, i before j, or vice versa, can also incur different amounts of wastage, i.e. the costs are not symmetric.

 The CGLSP is a sequencing problem that arises in the final stage production of steel coils.
 Steel coils can be required to galvanised, i.e. coated with a zinc layer to protect them against air and mosture.
 The steel coils are coated in batches where the coils in each batch are welded end to end to produce one continous strip of steel.
 This strip is then processed